CALIFORNIA PROMISE PROGRAM

-- Students may not have more than one major declared (unless approved by the Four-Year Graduation Pledge Coordinator), as having multiple majors and/or minors will increase the amount of units required and may result in not meeting the four-year graduation deadline.
+- Students may not have more than one major declared, as having multiple majors and/or minors will increase the amount of units required and may result in not meeting the four-year graduation deadline.

-- Students may not have more than one minor declared (unless approved by the Four-Year Graduation Pledge Coordinator).
+- Students may not have more than one minor declared.

-- Students may not have more than two concentrations declared, including any concentration required for their major (unless approved by the Four-Year Graduation Pledge Coordinator).
+- Students may not have more than two concentrations declared, including any concentration required for their major.

 - Students must COMPLETE an average of at least 15 units per quarter (45 units per year) to reach the minimum of 180 units required for a Bachelor of Arts degree in four years.

-- Students must enroll each quarter at the assigned on-line registration time.
+- Students must enroll each term at the assigned on-line registration time.
 Students enrolling late cannot be assured of getting courses needed.

-- Maintain a 2.0 CSUSB grade point average after each quarter (for students beginning Fall 2017).
+- Maintain a 3.0 CSUSB grade point average after each quarter.

-- Meet regularly with their department academic advisor, follow the agreed upon Education Plan each quarter.
+- Meet regularly with their department academic advisor, follow the agreed upon Education Plan each term.